- Day 2, July 16: 65.2 miles, total miles: 79.6 – bike on regional trails and a few city streets

 - Parks, Trails, & Places of Significance: Interurban Route, Burke-Gilman Trail, Sammamish River Trail, North Creek Trail, Tolt Pipeline Trail, Snoqualmie Valley Trail, Lake Union Park, Wilmot Gateway Park, Snoqualmie Falls

 Today we enjoyed a selection of trails that link our neighborhood in Seattle to North Bend (and beyond!).
 We were mostly on trails for our entire ride, except at the start, a construction detour, and connecting in with Snoqualmie Valley Trail.

-I so admire the vision of the many planners, rail trail enthusiasts, and others to piece this network together (and the efforts continue)!
+I so admire the vision of the many planners, rail trail enthusiasts, and others who pieced this network together.
+And the efforts continue!
 The King County Parks regional trails map has been really helpful to our planning the route for this day and it was impressive to see the trail systems across our region.

 We took the Interurban Route to the Burke-Gilman Trail to the Sammamish River Trail to the Tolt Pipeline Trail to the Snoqualmie Valley Trail.
-And we also took the North Creek Trail to a northern point of the Greenway (the northern boundary follows the country line, so there are many options).
+We took a side excursion up the North Creek Trail to a northern point of the Greenway (the northern boundary follows the country line, so there are many options).

 Recently, I read Mountains to Sound: The Creation of a Greenway Across the Cascades by Daniel Jack Chasan and leaned a little about others who pieced together this route long before Gabriel and I did: